-As noted above, the City has a draft Administrative Disclosure Policy and Procedures that includes procedures related to continuing disclosure to guide staff in meeting the City's and SARA's continuing disclosure obligations.
+As noted above, the City has an Administrative Disclosure Policy and Procedures, approved by the City Manager in June 2020, that includes procedures related to continuing disclosure to guide staff in meeting the City's and SARA's continuing disclosure obligations.
 Continuing disclosure, as well as compliance reporting, will continue to be a significant and important part of Debt Management's administration of outstanding debt.